A Sequence-Form Characterization and Differentiable Path-Following Method for Computing Normal-Form Perfect Equilibria in Extensive-Form Games: A Sequence-Form Characterization of Normal-Form Perfect Equilibria

 Two clarifications regarding the optimization problem~(\ref{nfpe-opt-sfc1}) are necessary.
 Firstly, we omit the payoff associated with the empty sequence in the objective function, as it does not depend on $\gamma^i(\varepsilon)$.
-Secondly, we exclude redundant inequalities in the constraints that arise from the structural similarities between $\eta^i(\varepsilon)$ and $\gamma^i(\varepsilon)$.
+Secondly, we exclude redundant inequalities in the constraints that arise from the same recursive equation for $\eta^i(\varepsilon)$ and $\gamma^i(\varepsilon)$, but a smaller value of $\eta^i(\varepsilon)$ is used at the empty sequence.

 In accordance with the Nash equilibrium principle, we define $\gamma^*(\varepsilon)$ as a Nash equilibrium of $\Gamma_s(\varepsilon)$ precisely when $\gamma^{*i}(\varepsilon)$ individually solves the optimization problem~(\ref{nfpe-opt-sfc1}) against $\gamma^{*-i}(\varepsilon)$ for every player $i\in N$.
 By applying the optimality conditions to the problem~(\ref{nfpe-opt-sfc1}) for all players and setting $\hat\gamma(\varepsilon)=\gamma(\varepsilon)$, we derive the polynomial equilibrium system,